erasmus-without-paper/general-issues/README.md

-# EWP Issue Tracker Repo
+# General Issue Tracker

 This is an empty repository.
 On GitHub, every issue tracker must always be associated with a single repository.
 We are keeping this repository only to satisfy this requirement.

-We plan to use this issue tracker for all issues related to EWP Development ([discuss here](https://github.com/erasmus-without-paper/issues/issues/1)).
-To enforce this, issue trackers in all other EWP GitHub repositories SHOULD be disabled.

-[Click here to open the issue tracker](https://github.com/erasmus-without-paper/issues/issues) (or simply switch to the *Issues* tab).
+We use **multiple issue trackers** in GitHub.
+Each EWP repository has its own, separate issue tracker.
+If you plan to submit a new issue, and the topic of this issue applies to the contents of a single repository only, then please submit it in the issue tracker of this repository.
+On the other hand, **this** repository is for tracking issues which do not apply to any *single* project.